dongsikshin/mmd_api_2.0/docs/source/api_object.rst

 Control the objects within the scene.

 .. csv-table::
-    :header: Name, Description, Returns, Parameters
+    :header: Name, Description, Returns
-    :widths: auto
+    :widths:  10, 20, 50

-    create,	Create an object,Returns the object type of the created object,	"``object.create(bundleId,parentObj,callback,pos,scale)``" createArrowLine, "Create an arrow line", "Returns the object type of the created arrow line", "``object.createArrowLine(vertices,{json})``" createCurveLine,"Create a curved line", "Returns the object type of the curved line",	"``object.createCurveLine(vertices, bundleOrColorOrMat, parentObj, width, textiling, texOffSet)``" destroyAll,	Delete all the objects created by a script,none,``object.destroyAll()`` find,"Find the object using uid", "Returns the object type of all exisiting objects", ``object.find(uid)``
+    create,	Create an object,Returns the object type of the created object createArrowLine, "Create an arrow line", "Returns the object type of the created arrow line" createCurveLine,"Create a curved line", "Returns the object type of the curved line" destroyAll,	Delete all the objects created by a script,"none "

 |